lkm1234/CV/README.md

-   evaporating molecules onto the surface of sample, using mechanic pump, turbo pump and ion pump to get ultra high vacuum, baking the Scanning Tunneling Microscopy system to remove impurity molecules, refilling liquid Helium and liquid Nitrogen, using STM to scan the Graphene nanoribons, repairing the tip to get higher resolution image.
+   evaporating molecules onto the surface of sample, using mechanic pump, turbo pump and ion pump to get ultra high vacuum, baking the Scanning Tunneling Microscopy system to remove impurity molecules, refilling liquid Helium and liquid Nitrogen, using STM to scan the Graphene nanoribons, repairing the tip to get higher resolution images.
 3. I helped Graduate Ziyi Wang to do some data analysis work.
-I use python to analyze experimental data and to make plot.
+I use python to analyze experimental data and make plot.
 ```

 ### Awards